 South Lake Tahoe Library & Friends of the Library Events

-Young Adult Writers' Meetup: Saturdays, January 7th and 21st, 3-4 pm: Working on a book, story or poem?
+Young Adult Writers' Meetup, first and third Saturday of each month (excluding holidays) 3-4 pm: Working on a book, story or poem?
 Meet with fellow writers for an afternoon of socializing, discussion, and — of course — writing!
 Laptops available for use in the library.
 Snacks provided.

-Kid's Nature Journal Club: Saturday, January 28th, 10 - 11:30 am: Do you love Lake Tahoe and the outdoors?
+Kid's Nature Journal Club, second and fourth Saturday of the month (excluding holidays, and December) 10 - 11:30 am: Do you love Lake Tahoe and the outdoors?
 Come learn skills for exploring the natural world around you and how to capture your adventures in a nature journal.
 Some materials are provided, but bring a notebook and pen if you have them and make sure to dress for the weather—we’ll be going out exploring!